grzesiek-galezowski/tdd-ebook/manuscript/240_Refactoring_Object_Composition.md

 Thus, it is a natural fit for object composition, which *is* a graph-like structure.

-This approach looks great on paper but it's not like everything just fits all the time.
-There are two issues with factory methods that need some kind of solution.
+This approach looks great on paper but it's not like everything just fits in all the time.
+There are two issues with factory methods that we need to address.

 #### Where to put these methods?